-If you’d like to know more about how voluntary super contributions may benefit you and your personal financial circumstances, our team of expert financial advisors are more than happy to help.
+If you’d like to know more about how voluntarily adding to super may benefit you and your personal financial circumstances, our team of expert financial advisors are more than happy to help.

 How Do Voluntary Super Contributions Work?

-Just like the superannuation payments you receive from your employer, any voluntary super contributions you make will utilise compounding interest to grow your investment return over time.
+Just like the superannuation payments you receive from your employer, anything you add to your chosen account will utilise compounding interest to grow your investment return over time.

-This means that, depending on which fund you have your superannuation in as well as your investment strategy, the initial investment you make now through voluntarily contributing to your super may greatly pay off over time.
+This means that, depending on which fund you have your superannuation in as well as your investment strategy, the initial investment you make now through voluntarily contributing to your chosen account may greatly pay off over time.

 There are two types of super contributions you can make: